The Twelve Tables was crafted around 450 BC

 The Twelve Tables was crafted around 450 BC and marked a pivotal moment in Roman legal history.
 Commissioned by the decemvirs, these laws addressed various societal issues, from property rights to civil procedures.
 Their influence extended beyond Rome, shaping legal systems worldwide.
 Notably, they emphasized equality and due process.
 Despite their age, remnants of the Twelve Tables persist in modern legal thought.
 Displayed in the Roman Forum, these bronze tablets symbolized the shift from oral tradition to codified law.
 Their legacy underscores the importance of written laws in maintaining justice and order.

-Rome: The Twelve Tables was crafted around 450 BC
+The Twelve Tables: Crafted around 450 BC

 The Twelve Tables stand as one of the earliest examples of written law in Western civilization.
 They represent a crucial milestone in the development of Roman jurisprudence and have left a lasting legacy on legal systems worldwide.